theFutureGuy/data-stack/README.md

 # Data-Stack
 ## React | Nodejs | Postgres
 This app built in React, Node.js, Express.js and Postgres.
+Postgres replication i have runned in ubuntu server.
+There are two types of replications:
+ 1) Logical Replication
+ 2) Physical Replication
+We uses Logical Replication.

 Replication in Postgres :
 commands: